sabahallah/frontend-zone/css-and-design/css-outline.md

 * Grid Area [Space Between Two Vertical and Two Horizontal Grid Lines]
 * Grid Cell [Space Between Two Adjacent Vertical and Two Horizontal Grid Lines]
 * Use Dev Tool in Firefox Quantumn > Layout > Display Line Numbers
+* `grid-template-columns: auto 50px 10% 2fr 1fr;` This snippet creates five columns.
+The first column is as wide as its content, the second column is 50px, the third column is 10% of its container, and for the last two columns; the remaining space is divided into three sections, two are allocated for the fourth column, and one for the fifth.
+* `grid-gap: 10px 20px;` If grid-gap has one value, it will create a gap between all rows and columns.
+However, if there are two values, it will use the first one to set the gap between the rows and the second value for the columns.
+* `justify-self: center;` In CSS Grid, the content of each item is located in a box which is referred to as a cell.
+You can align the content's position within its cell horizontally using the justify-self property on a grid item.
+By default, this property has a value of `stretch`
+* `align-self: center;` property on an item to align an item vertically.
+This property accepts all of the same values as `justify-self`
+* `justify-items: center;` on your grid container.
+Sometimes you want all the items in your CSS Grid to share the same alignment.
+* `align-items: end;` on your grid container to align items vertically.
+* `grid-area: 1/1/2/4;` grid-area: horizontal line to start at / vertical line to start at / horizontal line to end at / vertical line to end at;

 ```css
 .container {